Hummingbird (comics): Powers and abilities

 Hummingbird is able to fly and possesses psychic abilities that allow her to detect the emotions of others and sense their locations.
 She possesses a special connection with Kaine, being able to sense him even from great distances.
-Hummingbird's telepathy allows her to quickly learn languages; besides her native Spanish, she has demonstrated fluency in French, Japanese, English, and Romanian.

 Hummingbird is able to generate sacred fire, which she uses to kill a demon who attempted to possess Thor.
 However, she is overcome by Huītzilōpōchtli and has no memory of the event.
-Haechi, who observed the battle, described Hummingbird as becoming fire.